 How do children navigate through a new environment?
 Once they succeed, how do they learn to do it again?
 Whether they are finding their way through a new school or the supermarket, the ability to create mental maps is a skill that is used every day.

-The low-level, open-topped maze will provide: colorful ‘pods’ to move through, a myriad of activities to discover, interesting textures to touch and challenging puzzles to ponder.
+In aMaze, the low-level, open-topped maze provides colorful ‘pods’ to move through, a myriad of activities to discover, interesting textures to touch and challenging puzzles to ponder.
 This will offer children the opportunity to enhance their mental mapping and recall skills.